albertnis/albert.nz/content/blog/taipo/index.md

 accent: rgb(144, 81, 237)
 routes:
   - ./Taipo_Valley_track_to_Julia_Hut.gpx
+tags: [adventures]
 ---

 Julia Hut is a 25-kilometre walk up the Taipo Valley, to the West of Arthur's Pass.

 ## Day 1